yusufbali13/stock-app/README.md

 ![Netflix project](./movie.gif)

-In this project I'm using React, React Router, Firebase, and The Movie Database API.
-I'm also using React Hooks, React Context API & Firebase Authentication to build this project.
+In this project, I built a simple stock app using React, React Router, React Custom Hooks, and MUI Based Components.
+I used the React Router to navigate between the pages.
+I used the React Custom Hooks to create custom hooks and used the Material UI to create the UI components.